Hay fever and air pollution

 Louise Thomas

-Welcome to the thirty-sixth edition of our newsletter, as we join a visit to India and gear up for a lot of outreach and product development over the next six weeks!
+Welcome to the forty-second edition of our newsletter, as summarise our last 18 months of newsletters - and yes, we did try to do this via genAI but it struggled with so much content!
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.

 Louise Thomas